smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 :::info
 The names *ext-departures* and *stg-departures* are called DataObject-ID.
-They uniquely define the data object and we will frequently refer to these IDs as does SDL, i.e. in error messages..
+They uniquely define the data object and we will frequently refer to these IDs as does SDLB, i.e. in error messages..

 You will see further down, that actions also have a name that uniquely identifies them, they are called Action-ID.
 :::

 - ext-departures:
 This data object acts as a source in our action and defines where we get our departure information from.
-We set its type to WebserviceFileDataObject to tell SDL that this is a webservice call returning a file.
+We set its type to WebserviceFileDataObject to tell SDLB that this is a webservice call returning a file.
-SDL comes with a broad set of predefined data object types and can easily be extended.
+SDLB comes with a broad set of predefined data object types and can easily be extended.
 More on that later.
 Each type of data object comes with its own set of parameters.
 For a WebserviceFileDataObject, the only mandatory one is the url, so we set that as well.
-We also set the option readTimeoutMs to a couple of seconds because the Rest-Service can be slow to respond.
+We also set the option readTimeoutMs (and connectionTimeoutMs) to a couple of seconds because the Rest-Service can be slow to respond.

 - stg-departures:
 This data object acts as a target for our first action, so where and how to download the file to.